 The message of Islam came like a thunderbolt to say that there was another way, and that life had a much higher meaning than the empty pursuit of the moment.

 The One God in heaven, Allah, had created all things on earth and in the heavens.
 Serving Allah, Islam taught, would bring happiness in this life and the next.

 The Creator had endowed His servants with gifts and qualities.
 Their happiness would lie in living most fully as the people He had created them to be.
 The notion that one person is superior to another person is quite alien to this message.

 There is in Islam the notion of Five Pillars, so important that they seem to hold up the whole of a Muslim’s faith, as pillars would hold up a building.
 Within these Five Pillars lie the key to men and women’s happiness.

-The First Pillar of Islam is the Shahadah, the declaration made by Muslims and meant for all of humankind that there is nothing worthy of worship but Allah, and that Muhammad is His Messenger.
+The First Pillar of Islam is the Shahadah, the declaration made by Muslims.
+It meant for all of humankind that there is nothing worthy of worship but Allah, and that Muhammad is His Messenger.

 Simply put, nothing will bring happiness except the knowledge of God and serving Him to the best of our ability.
-Having more shoes or more suits, having a better job or a bigger house, having several foreign holidays a year or lots of money in the bank will never fill that emptiness in our lives that craves for God.
+Having more shoes or more suits, having a better job, lots of money in the bank will never fill that emptiness in our lives that craves for God.
 Nothing is worthy of worship except Him.

 Another of the Pillars of Islam is the command to pray five times daily.
 This is not just an arbitrary rule, but gives our whole day meaning and purpose.
 Muslims don’t just pray at five random times during the day, as though five were a magic number to be followed slavishly.